vivaria/edisonrul.ing/docs/source/cards/h/hardened-armed-dragon.md

 ### Card Rulings

-●The (U1) Unclassified effect is a built-in Special Summon.
+*   The (U1) Unclassified effect is a built-in Special Summon.
 This does not start a Chain.
-●This can only be used to Summon this card from the hand.
+*   This can only be used to Summon this card from the hand.
-●Sending 1 Level 8+ monster from your hand to the GY is a cost.
+*   Sending 1 Level 8+ monster from your hand to the GY is a cost.
-●The (U2) Unclassified effect does not activate.
+*   The (U2) Unclassified effect does not activate.
 It applies to the Tribute Summoned Level 7+ monster.
-●This effect applies even if Skill Drain negates the effects of the Tribute Summoned monster.
+*   This effect applies even if Skill Drain negates the effects of the Tribute Summoned monster.
-●If this card is Tributed to Summon Earthbound Immortal Aslla piscu while there is not face-up Field Spell Card on the field, Earthbound Immortal Aslla piscu won't be destroyed by its own effect.
+*   If this card is Tributed to Summon Earthbound Immortal Aslla piscu while there is not face-up Field Spell Card on the field, Earthbound Immortal Aslla piscu won't be destroyed by its own effect.